unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * [iOS] UIWebView is deprecated and replaced with WKWebView (ITMS-90809: Deprecated API Usage - Apple will stop accepting submissions of apps that use UIWebView APIs .
 See https://developer.apple.com/documentation/uikit/uiwebview for more information.)

 ### Bug fixes

+* [#1771](https://github.com/unoplatform/uno/pull/1771) Fix ".Uno" in project names resulted in build errors.
-* [#1531](https://github.com/unoplatform/uno/pull/1531)Fix an issue with VirtualizePanelAdaptater by adding a cache where the ItemSources length change and created a OutOfRangeException
+* [#1531](https://github.com/unoplatform/uno/pull/1531) Fix an issue with VirtualizePanelAdaptater by adding a cache where the ItemSources length change and created a OutOfRangeException
 * [WASM] #1518 Fix Navigation Issue Where SystemNavigationManager.enable() is called twice and clear the stack history
 * [#1278](https://github.com/unoplatform/uno/pull/1278) the XAML sourcegenerator now always uses the fully qualified type name to prevent type conflicts.
 * [#1392](https://github.com/unoplatform/uno/pull/1392) Resolved exceptions while changing cursor color on Android P.